A Throwaway Line Led 'Washington Post' Reporter To Call Rural Midwest His New Home

 On his first visit to Red Lake

 To my surprise I ended up loving the place.
 The people were so great, and it was just so different from what I was living with my family in D.C.
 At the time I had 2-year-old twins.
-I was commuting three hours a day to get back and forth to work, so were literally felt stretched to the breaking point.
+I was commuting three hours a day to get back and forth to work.
+So we're literally, felt stretched to the breaking point.
 And during this time in our lives I ended up taking this trip to this, what ended up being a very bucolic little community in the middle of nowhere.

 On deciding to move there